This article explains how to embed an SAP Fiori chart in an app in such a way that it has the correct size and scrolling behavior.

 For more information, see the article on the scrolling direction of charts.

 As a design principle, you should avoid having two vertical scroll bars on the same page.
-To do so, try one of the following:
+The chart component should be large enough to avoid a vertical scroll bar appearing inside the component.
+The height of the chart component must equal the height of its content.

 Embedding in Frames